On this page:

 Accreditation refers to a voluntary process in which postsecondary schools and colleges apply to an independent, non-governmental body to review their school and programs against defined standards.
 To remain accredited, a school must meet minimum standards established by the accreditor.

 Accreditation is not required for TWC to license a career school or college to operate in Texas.
-However, to offer federal grant and loan programs to its students, a career school or college must be accredited by an accrediting agency recognized by the U.S. Department of Education.
-Also, schools offering any degree program in Texas must be accredited by an accrediting body recognized by the Texas Higher Education Coordinating Board.
+However, to offer federal grant and loan programs to its students, one requirement is that a career school or college must be accredited by an accrediting agency recognized by the U.S. Department of Education.
+Also, career schools and college and postsecondary institutions, other than Texas public institutions, offering any degree program in Texas must be authorized under a Certificate of Authority or Certificate of Authorization by the Texas Higher Education Coordinating Board.
 The Council for Higher Education Accreditation also evaluates and recognizes accrediting agencies.

 If you have a problem with your school, first attempt to get the school to address your concerns, following the complaint policy explained in your school catalog.